Selling a Trucking Company

 Do I Need to Pay Tax on the Sale?

-A Structured Sale enables the seller to defer up to 100% of sale year taxes.
-Taxes can be deferred for a few months up to several years.
+A Structured Sale enables the Seller to defer up to 100% of the taxes due at the close of the sale.
+The Seller can defer these taxes for a few months up to several years.
 A Structured Sale can give the Seller or the owner of the trucking and transportation business a lot of flexibility in managing tax payment options,

 Questions?